MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 After deployment, package files are marked read-only and heavily locked down by the operating system.
 Windows prevents apps from launching if these files are tampered with.

+## Optimized for your device

+## Single storage and hard linking of files

+A goal of MSIX is to avoid duplication of files to optimize for disk storage space and reduce the bandwidth needed when downloading files.
+If the same file exists in multiple MSIX packages, we store the shared file on disk only once and create hard links from both packages to the shared file.

+When a user downloads an MSIX package, the block map is used to determine if the files contained with the package already exist on disk from an earlier package installation.
+If a fraction of the files are the same, then only the portion of the file that is different is downloaded.
+This way, only content that doesn't exist on disk is installed, thereby reducing the bandwidth used when installing packages.
+If a binary already exists on disk, we will hardlink it so that you don't have to download that particular file.

+- we want to avoid duplication of files to optimize for disk storage space and reduce the bandwidth needed when downloading a file
+- if a file already exists, we don't download it again
+- if 90% of a file exists on disk, we only download the 10%
+- things are downloaded in 64k blocks

 ## File system

 The OS supports different levels of file system operations for packaged desktop applications, depending on the folder location.